Nissan takes controlling stake in Mitsubishi, pledges support for turnaround

-Mitsubishi Motors becomes a member of the alliance between Nissan and French automaker Renault, resulting in combined annual vehicle sales of 10 million, making it among the top three automotive groups by sales volumes and enabling the three companies to leverage their scale to reduce costs.
+Mitsubishi Motors becomes a member of the alliance between Nissan and French automaker Renault (RENA.PA), resulting in combined annual vehicle sales of 10 million, making it among the top three automotive groups by sales volumes and enabling the three companies to leverage their scale to reduce costs.

-Nissan and Mitsubishi Motors said their partnership would generate synergies in areas including purchasing and plant utilisation, adding they would jointly develop automated driving technologies and plug-in hybrid vehicles.
+Nissan and Mitsubishi Motors said their partnership would generate synergies in areas including purchasing and plant utilization, adding they would jointly develop automated driving technologies and plug-in hybrid vehicles.

 Pending shareholder approval, Carlos Ghosn, chairman and CEO of both Nissan and Renault, will lead the board of Mitsubishi Motors, while Osamu Masuko will remain the company's president and CEO despite calls earlier this year by some shareholders for him to resign to take responsibility for falsifying the mileage on its vehicles.